Zuehlke/machines-code-people/articles/root-cause-analysis.md

 It's a chance to improve the error message.

-You couldn't find customer #316 in the DB, which is expected?
+You couldn't find customer #316 in the DB, because it actually doesn't exist?
 A `NullReferenceException` with a stack trace is still a bug.
 Tell them what's wrong, in their language, so everyone can understand the problem without a debugger.

 Also do this when you cannot re-produce a problem.
 Don't try to solve it based on assumptions; refine your error handling and use it to find the problem.